JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 carriages, and relieve us of them altogether.

-Everything wears off in this world; and even the comforting effect of ROBINSON CRUSOE wore off, after Penelope left me.
+Everything wears off in this world; and even the comforting effect of _Robinson Crusoe_ wore off, after Penelope left me.
 I got fidgety again, and resolved on making a survey of the grounds before the rain came.
-Instead of taking the footman, whose nose was human, and therefore useless in any emergency, I took the bloodhound with me.
-HIS nose for a stranger was to be depended on.
+Instead of taking the footman, whose nose was human, and therefore useless in any emergency, I took the bloodhound with me. _His_ nose for a stranger was to be depended on.
 We went all round the premises, and out into the road–and returned as wise as we went, having discovered no such thing as a lurking human creature anywhere.